AmirrezaMirbeygi/gym-notes/README.md

 - **Muscle Mass Visualization**: AI-generated visualizations based on your photos and fitness metrics
 - **Workout Suggestions**: Personalized recommendations based on your exercise data
 - **Progress Analysis**: Get insights on which muscle groups need more work
+- **Custom Prompts**: Ask any fitness-related question and get personalized AI responses with your workout context
 - **Toggle Visualization**: Switch between 3D model and AI-generated images

 ### ⚙️ Customization